How we receive and handle adverse event reports

-We receive adverse event reports from consumers, health professionals, and companies through the online web form and sponsor portal.
-The reports can also be submitted via e-mail or post in case of difficulty submitting online forms.
-These reports are received and managed under the Incident Reporting and Investigation Scheme (IRIS).
+We receive adverse event reports from consumers, healthcare professionals, and companies through our online web form and sponsor portal.
+Reports can also be submitted via e-mail.
+See Report an adverse event or safety problem.

 Data analysis

-All reports are risk-assessed to determine further actions:
+All reports are risk-assessed to determine if further actions are required:

-- serious adverse events that are assessed as high risk are investigated immediately.
+- We prioritise serious adverse events that are assessed as high risk.

-- incidents that led to injury or may lead to injury or with unusually high levels of occurrence are routinely investigated.
+- We examine details and trends of incidents that led to injury or may lead to injury or with unusually high levels of occurrence.

-- isolated incidents or incidents not likely to lead to injury or a detrimental effect to patients or operators are not routinely investigated.
-These are assessed as part of a trend analysis of the adverse event reports received by the TGA.
+Isolated incidents or incidents not likely to lead to injury or a detrimental effect to patients or operators are not routinely investigated.
+These are assessed as part of a trend analysis of the adverse event reports we receive.

 - contact the sponsor/supplier of the medical device